International students finding their place on ONU's campus

 “We’re traveling a lot more, getting our name out around the world, talking to school counselors and working with embassies,” she said, adding that it can take multiple visits to a country to establish the school’s name.

-ONU offers more scholarships to students and has an English language bridging program.
+ONU offers more scholarships to students and has an English language International Scholar Transition Program.
 Sophomore Kandai Doi, of Japan, met Shine during a college fair while attending high school in Switzerland.
 Shine has more knowledge of international students than most, he said.

 “ONU takes good care of their international students,” the biology, pre-veterinarian major said.